🪨

 📝Exam Study NotesWSET / CMS

 • Saxum Vineyards founded 2000 by Justin Smith on the James Berry Vineyard (planted 1981 by parents Terry and Carolyn Smith) in Paso Robles' Willow Creek District.
-Saxum = Latin for 'stone' (limestone hillside reference).
+Saxum is Latin for stone, referencing limestone hillside soils.

 • 2007 James Berry Vineyard named Wine Spectator's #1 Wine of the Year in 2010 - first Paso Robles wine ever to receive the honor.
-Justin Smith: Food & Wine Winemaker of the Year 2010; Vintners Hall of Fame 2019.
+Justin Smith: Food & Wine Winemaker of the Year 2010.